szczyglis-dev/py-gpt/README.md

 - **Indexes / RAG:** General, Vector Store, Chat, Embeddings, File indexing, Context indexing, Data loaders, Clear and truncate
 - **Agents and experts:** Chat with Agents, Agents, Autonomous, Legacy
 - **Security:** General, Computer use, Linux, Windows, macOS

-Chat with Agents workflows are managed separately in `Config -> Agent Workflows...`; the Chat with Agents Settings page contains runtime/history/limit options rather than prompt textareas.

-In **Chats -> Render**, **Stream** controls whether answers are displayed while they are being generated, and **Show time in plain text mode** controls response timestamps for the plain-text renderer. **Display tool calls JSON** (enabled by default) controls whether completed tool calls are rendered as expandable input/output JSON blocks; when disabled, executing tools are represented only by one aggregated **Tool/Tools** status row.
-This is a display-only option and does not disable tool execution, storage, or model-facing tool protocol.
-Plain-text mode itself is toggled with the first `text` icon in the input-tab icon row; its tooltip changes between **Switch to plain text** and **Switch to normal view** depending on the active renderer.

-The **Embeddings** tab uses the selected global provider plus `Default embedding models`; its global `**kwargs` and `ENV` fields are optional overrides placed in **Advanced**, not required credentials/model configuration.

 For the complete configuration options reference, including descriptions and default values for all settings, see: